VirtualSamuraii/serpent_group/README.md

 Now here is a video demo of the basic C2 workflow and data exfil :
 ![Output of executed command](img/image5.png "Output of executed command")

-However, **files exfiltration** was not part of the process,
+However, **file exfiltration** was not part of the process,

-So, we developed it following the same data exfil procedure for text content : compress files and send them to an online files hosting service, in exchange for a link.
+So, we developed it following the same data exfiltration procedure for text content : compress files and send them to an online files hosting service, in exchange for a link.
 The service used was _transfer.sh_ :
 ![File sharing service from command-line](img/image30.png "File sharing service from command-line")

 In order to compress folders into a zip archive, we used the native Powershell function called _Compress-Archive_, and added this module to the Client.